 Commonly offered as a 3-year degree, a PhD in Law implements a multidisciplinary approach and aims to impart students with the required theoretical background and research skills in the former part of the program while they are required to prepare their dissertation during the latter part.
 Often pursued as a full-time course, this degree prepares individuals for several leadership roles in Judiciary, Business, Academics as well as Government.

-There are a plethora of concentrations available under PhD in Law which applicants can choose from.
+There are a plethora of concentrations available under PhD in Law from which applicants can choose from.
 These courses connect the vast discipline of law with its relevant sub-fields, hence students can opt for a unique course and specialize in the same.
-Selecting a particular specialization also helps delving deeper into it by pursuing research.
+Selecting a particular specialization also helps to delve deeper into it by pursuing research.
 Take a look at the following list of PhD in Law specialisations:

 - PhD in Interdisciplinary Law